GartorwareCorp/docker-service-volume-backup/README.md

 - Mount volumes into the container, and they'll get backed up
 - Use full `cron` expressions for scheduling the backups
-- Backs up to local disk, [AWS S3](https://aws.amazon.com/s3/), or both
+- Backs up to local disk, [AWS S3](https://aws.amazon.com/s3/), SAMBA share, or all of them
-- Optionally stops containers for the duration of the backup, and starts them again afterward, to ensure consistent backups
+- Optionally stops containers and services for the duration of the backup, and starts them again afterward, to ensure consistent backups
 - Optionally `docker exec`s commands before/after backing up a container, to allow easy integration with database backup tools, for example
 - Optionally ships backup metrics to [InfluxDB](https://docs.influxdata.com/influxdb/), for monitoring
+- A restoration script is available as well.

 ## Examples